-The Department of Communicative Disorders and the West Chester University Speech and Hearing Clinic are located at 201 Carter Drive, at the eastern end of WCU's campus.
-The building, which opened in July of 1993, houses the academic and clinical offices on a single floor and is accessible to individuals with mobility-impairments.
+The Department of CSD and WCU's Speech and Hearing Clinic are located at 201 Carter Drive, at the eastern end of the campus.
+The building houses the Department's academic and clinical offices on a single floor and is accessible to individuals with mobility-impairments.

 Reserved parking for clients is located adjacent to the clinic.
-Students with West Chester University parking permits may in the Bull Center parking lot or in the parking garage, both of which are located across Matlack Street.
-As Communicative Disorders majors, students are welcome to use the Department's facilities as soon as they are admitted to the MA program
+Students with West Chester University parking permits may park in the Bull Center parking lot or in the parking garage, both of which are located across Matlack Street.
+As CSD majors, students are welcome to use the Department's facilities as soon as they are admitted to the MA program

-The following areas are included within the Department complex:
+Areas included within the Department complex are described below:

-Classroom (Room 427)
+Classroom (Room 428)

 The classroom is used for all graduate courses.
 It is equipped with a videoconferencing system, including video cameras, monitors, and peripheral devices such as a computer, document camera, and VCR/DVD player.
-At times, this room is used to conduct distance education (DE) classes including a local class and a DE cohort from the Bankbridge Developmental Center in Gloucester County, NJ or from the Dixon University Center in Harrisburg, PA.
+At times, this room is used to conduct distance education (DE) classes.